TylerDurden230/random-advice-app/README.md

 ### What I learned

-I've learned how to fetch data from api
+I've learned how to fetch and use data from api

 ```
 function getAdvice() {